vmstan/gravity-sync/README.md

 If you have both running in an active/passive HA configuration using keepslived, as I do, then you will likely make all your changes to the active member of the pair.
 In this case the script runs from the passive node.

-After the script executes it will copy the gravity.db from the master to any secondary nodes you configure it to run on.

 ## Prereqs

 - This script is designed to work with Pihole 5.0 GA